-Human anti-insulin ELISA kit is a protocol for analysing in-vitro quantitative levels of IgG antibodies to insulin Ab (anti-insulin-IgG) in human serum and plasma.
+Human insulin antibody ELISA kit is a protocol for analysing in-vitro quantitative levels of IgG antibodies to insulin (anti-insulin IgG, insulin Ab, anti-insulin) in human serum and plasma.
 This assay has a minimum analytical sensitivity limit of 0.5 U/ml.

 Mixture of highly purified preparations of porcine, bovine and recombinant human insulin are bound to the microwells.

-The minimum detection sensitivity level of IgG antibodies directed aganist human insulin (anti-insulin-IgG) using current human anti-insulin ELISA kit was 0.5 U/ml.
+The minimum detection sensitivity level of IgG antibodies directed against human anti-insulin (insulin Ab, anti-insulin IgG) using current human insulin antibody ELISA kit was 0.5 U/ml.
 The dynamic range for this assay is 6.3 – 100.0 U/ml.

 - The anti-insulin trimolecular complex in type 1 diabetes.
 Curr Opin Endocrinol Diabetes Obes.
 (2010) 17 (4): 329-34.
 Review.
 Michels A.W. and Nakayama M.